 At a Glance...

-Campus events, such as political debates, presentations by guest speakers, series like Day of Dialogue and Indigenous Peoples Day and programs sponsored by the Peter S. Kalikow Center for the Study of the American Presidency, the Center for Civic Engagement, and the Institute for Peace Studies, further the academic experience.
+Enjoy campus events, such as political debates, presentations by guest speakers, series like Day of Dialogue and Indigenous Peoples' Day and programs sponsored by the Peter S. Kalikow Center for the Study of the American Presidency, the Center for Civic Engagement, and the Institute for Peace Studies, further the academic experience.

 Hofstra's history students are offered opportunities to study overseas to broaden their global perspective.
 Many have studied in countries such as Italy, Spain, Israel, and Australia.